 Should the leak come from the manifold, you'll then need to test the valves -- or, more specifically, their plastic selector knobs.
 Those plastic parts corrode much more easily than the rubber valves themselves, so in most cases the knobs are all that will need replaced.

 To test the valves, remove each one, cap the outlets, and pull a vacuum.
 If the target vacuum is reached, then one or more of the selector knobs is faulty and you'll need to order new ones.
-You could test the valves individually, but given that selector knobs only cost about six dollars apiece it'd be cheaper to simply replace them in bulk.
-Time is money, after all.
+Here's a guide on how to quickly and easily locate faulty valves with nothing but foaming hand soap.

 While unlikely, it's also possible that one of the manifold tubes could be the source of the leak.
 Occasionally, the welding in a manifold can have tiny pinholes which allow pressure to escape.
 This can only be ameliorated by re-welding the joints or by purchasing a new manifold entirely.